smudge/timetime/README.md

 By default, `timetime` will compare both `mtime` ("modified at") and, on supported systems, `btime` ("created at").

-To compare only the "modified" timestamp, use the `--mtime` flag:
+To compare only the "modified" timestamp, use the `--mtime` or `-m` flag:

 ```bash
 timetime --mtime file-1 file-2